tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

     display.display(image)
 {% endhighlight %}

-the above function will show image in notebook by first converting array to image
+the above function will show image in the notebook by first converting the array to image

 {% highlight python linenos %}